Who are we?

 Thanks to a constant devotion to the strict requirements of Assoziation Montessori Schweiz (AMS) regarding the training of teaching staff, including continuous on-going training for the director of the school, Verena Schüepp-Lanz, the school’s official recognition as a Montessori School was granted in 2002.
 This paved the way to a change of name to "d'Insle Montessori - Schule AG - Bilingual Day School"

 Happily, demand for the services provided at the “Insle” has always remained high.
 For a long time the school’s directors had therefore been looking for premises where they could expand the range even further.
 After a full year of preparation, the neighbouring plot to the current main building (at Signaustrasse 9) was acquired in January 2005 and made fully ready for the purposes of the Montessori School.
-Following complete renovation and rebuilding, Signaustrasse 9 then offered enough space for 3 primary classes (2 foundation levels for 6 to 9 year olds and a middle level for 9 to 12 year olds) with about 30 children in each.
+Following complete renovation and rebuilding, Signaustrasse 9 then offered enough space for 3 primary classes (2 lower elementary levels for 6 to 9 year olds and an upper elementary level for 9 to 12 year olds) with about 30 children in each.
 It was also possible to accommodate a professional kitchen so that we could cook for our own children.
 Generous dining and recreational rooms, a music room with a grand piano, a library and enough space for the administrative and school management functions completed the space expansion programme.

 Since 2001, we have been entitled to use the official description of “Montessori School”.
 In 2003, we gained recognition as a training institution (internship location for teaching staff training in the Montessori method), and have appeared on the official list of AM(S) as a recognised Montessori School since then.